steambsd/os/README.md

 <br><code>./run hanna intel lxqt</code>
 <br><code>./run vmuser vesa lxde</code>
 <br>
 <br>NOTE.
-If you install on virtualbox you must choose VMSVGA+128Mb (in virtualbox of course).
+If you install on VirtualBox you must choose VMSVGA+128Mb (in virtualbox of course).
 This is in machine "settings -> display".
 <br>
 <br>---
 <br>Offline ISO and IMG (fast installation).